denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

 }
 ```

 The purpose of this code above is to find a method handle of a static member _helloWorld_ within a **MethodTypeExample.class**
 which method type matches to a _void function with no argument_.
 If a lookup was successful, a method _helloWorld_ can
 be called through its method handle.

 ### Creating reflected version on `invoke` method

-We know that **MethodHandle::invoke** accepts varargs, there are no named args, even though it's not an issue,
+We know that **MethodHandle::invoke** accepts varargs, but there are no named args, even though it's not an issue,
 but it's way better to have a specific version of `invoke` that matches a signature of a native function,
 i.e., makes a clear distinction between named and unnamed arguments.

-So, the idea is to dynamically create an `invoke` method that we can set up in a runtime with a corresponding function
+So, the idea is to dynamically create an `invoke` method that we can set up in runtime with a corresponding function
 descriptor holding all necessary named arguments plus varargs (of type **Object[].class**).

 At the same time `invoke` method must be responsible for creating a new function descriptor derived from the original one,
 creating an array of type **Object[].class** containing named args followed by unnamed arguments, performing the actual downcall using **MethodHandle::invoke**.

 #### `invoke` reflecting definition based on the original function descriptor

 The idea is: in a runtime, create an `invoke` method that will comply with a native function C interface.
-So, the algorithm suppose to look like this:
+So, the algorithm supposes to look like this:

 * through the reflective access to a virtual member of a class, create a method handle for the `VarargsInvoker::invoke`:
 ```java